 Getting a quote doesn’t take long.
 In fact, the best rates for renters insurance are just three minutes away.

-We don’t charge you for your renters quote.
+We won’t charge you for your renters quotes.
 Find the lowest insurance rates in your area for free.

 Just fill in a few quick details about yourself and the place you’re renting and then leave the rest to us.

 You've got options.
-We generate up to 10 renters quotes from all the top insurers in your area.
+We generate 15+ renters quotes from all the top insurers in your area.

 Just provide a few personal details to receive your quote.
 We'll never share your info with a third party.

 All it takes is a few minutes and you can save money on your renters insurance quote.
-That's just plain, well, awesome.
+That's just plain awesome.

-If you’re renting, your personal belongings — stuff like furniture, electronics, and clothing — aren't covered by your landlord’s insurance.
+If you’re renting, your personal belongings — furniture, electronics, and clothing — aren't covered by your landlord’s insurance.
 If a fire, theft, or other hazard occurs in your rental, you’ll have to pay for the damages out-of-pocket.
-Unless you buy renters insurance.
+Unless, of course, you have renters insurance.

 Renters insurance also provides coverage for any upgrades you paid for in your rental unit.
 For example, if you built extra shelving into your closets or added high-end light fixtures, those items would be protected by your renters insurance policy.

 Just fill out the form at the top of this page and provide a few details about you and your place.
 Then we'll find you the cheapest renters insurance rates available.
-Depending on where you live, you’ll receive up to 10 quotes.
+Depending on where you live, you’ll receive 15+ quotes.